Amar733/Notes_Vault/README.md

+here my-react-app as frontend. and notes_api_project as backend.

 This is a notes Vault application. built by using django and react . here user can login/signup  and their data get store in backend . also write their personal notes thats auto delete after fixed time.